 A ratepayer is liable for the full nondomestic rate whether a property is wholly occupied or only partly occupied.
 Where a property is partly occupied for a short time, the local authority has discretion in certain cases to award relief in respect of the unoccupied part.
-Full details can be obtained from the local authority.
+Full details can be obtained from Harrow Council.